A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 • Interviews with board members

-• Interview with SPM champion
+• Interview with SPM champion at the board

 Evidence to provide